How to Set Up Your Stock Tracking System in 7 Steps

 • Integration capabilities — Your inventory system should connect with your accounting, sales, and shipping tools

-InFlow ERP's Inventory and Procurement module combines all these features with an intuitive interface that doesn't require a PhD to operate.
+Tellency ERP's Inventory and Procurement module combines all these features with an intuitive interface that doesn't require a PhD to operate.
 The AI-powered forecasting alone can reduce stockouts by up to 35% while minimizing excess inventory.

 Step 3: Configure Your Product Catalog and Categories#